I Thought I Was Done Changing Careers. I Was Wrong.

 A) Cosmotropic Mineral Concentrate

 Seasonal soil spray frequency is once every 4-5 years.
-Recommend doing for first year of protocol - won’t hurt, but, depending on starting spoil, may not be necessary.
+Recommend doing this for first year of protocol as it won’t hurt, but, depending on starting spoil, may not be necessary.

 Calculate the recommended amount of Primora Bio for the volume of water estimated for the area of your plot, garden, or farm.
 Note: the amount needed for the seasonal soil spray is much more than used in weekly or biweekly foliar spraying.